 Operational risk events exceeding set tolerance thresholds are analyzed by independent control units in view of root causes and corrective actions.
 Corrective actions are monitored by management to avoid repetitive losses.
-The following actions were undertaken in 2014 to mitigate the operational risk: enhancements to control processes, revision of policies and procedures, enhancements of fraud detection systems, revision of limits mitigating risk exposure, strengthening of independent verifications, staff training.
+The Group undertakes series of actions aiming at operational risk mitigation.
+The following actions were undertaken in 2015: verification of adequacy of applied controls, enhancements to control processes in areas of identified weaknesses, enhancements of fraud detection systems, revision of limits mitigating risk exposure, strengthening of independent verifications, enhancements to maker/checker controls, automations, revision of vendor management principles and staff training.
 Members of the Management Board approval is required for all losses exceeding established threshold, in view of analyses of causes of the losses and adequacy of corrective actions.
+Set 2015 appetite thresholds were not exceeded.

-The information regarding the operational risk is disclosed in explanatory note 52 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2014.
+The information regarding the operational risk is disclosed in explanatory note 48 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.